hadley/adv-r/Functional-programming.md

 }
 ```

-The remainder of this chapter will discuss each technique in more detail.
+The remainder of this chapter will discuss these techniques in more detail.
 But before we can start on those more complicated techniques, we need to start by revising a simple functional programming tool, anonymous functions.

 ## Anonymous functions

 In R, functions are objects in their own right.
-They aren't automatically bound to a name, unlike many other programming languages.
+They aren't automatically bound to a name and R doesn't have a special syntax for creating named functions, unlike C, C++, python or ruby.
 You might have noticed this already, because when you create a function, you use the usual assignment operator to give it a name.
-Functions that don't have a name are called __anonymous functions__.

 Given the name of a function, like `"mean"`, it's possible to find the function using `match.fun()`.
 You can't do the opposite: given the object `f <- mean`, there's no way to find its name.
 Not all functions have a name, and some functions have more than one name.
+Functions that don't have a name are called __anonymous functions__.

 We use anonymous functions when it's not worth the effort of creating a named function: